 Each quiz is worth a total of 10 points.
 You are allowed to drop the lowest quiz grade at the end of the semester, so the total for both quizzes is 20 points, or 1/5 of your final grade.

-In some cases, if your response is not the correct response but is close (e.g. on fill-in-the-blank questions), then you may get partial credit, generally 70% of full value (or halfway between 40% and full value).
-So if full credit is 0.5 points, partial credit would be 0.35 points.
+In some cases, if your response is not the correct response but is close (e.g. on fill-in-the-blank questions), then you may get partial credit, generally 70% of full value (so if full credit is 0.5 points, partial credit would be 0.35 points).